MrOrange1992/oreely/proposal.md

 - Felix Rauchenwald

 Description:
-Our project is a social network, where users can create lists of movies they have seen or plan to watch and share them with others.
+Our project is a social network, where users can create movieLists of movies they have seen or plan to watch and share them with others.
 It will feature the following pages:
 * Login / Register
    * Here can users create an account for our web application or log in with an existing one.
 * Homescreen
-   * The user control center after the login, where users can add,edit,view delete their lists.
-Based on the “Watched” list, recommendations what to watch next are displayed Recent activities from befriended users are shown as a feed.
+   * The user control center after the login, where users can add,edit,view delete their movieLists.
+Based on the “Watched” movieList, recommendations what to watch next are displayed Recent activities from befriended users are shown as a feed.
-   * Users can search for other users and befriend them to view their lists.
+   * Users can search for other users and befriend them to view their movieLists.
 * Edit profile
    * Users can change their profile settings (Username, password, favorite genres, filters)
 * List-Page
-    * Movie-Detail-Page: Information about the movie is displayed (Title, cover, metainfo, description) and options to add them to a list and to rate and recommend it.
+    * Movie-Detail-Page: Information about the movie is displayed (Title, cover, metainfo, description) and options to add them to a movieList and to rate and recommend it.
     * Administration Page: Manage all user accounts, Edit database entries, logs,